-All security awareness and crime prevention programs are held on the main campus.
 During orientation in August and throughout the year, students are informed about a variety of programs offered by DPS and other key campus departments.
-These programs include Run, Hide, Fight Training, SLU 101, Self-defense training, Alcohol & Drug Awareness, AED/CPR, etc.
+These programs include Run, Hide, Fight Training, SLU 101, Self-Defense, Alcohol & Drug Awareness, AED/CPR, etc.

-DPS, Title IX, Student Involvement Center, and the Campus Wellness & Recreation departments provide a variety of programs dealing with sexual assault, stalking, domestic and dating violence, bystander intervention, and risk reduction strategies, etc.
+DPS, Title IX, Office of Student Responsibility and Community Standards, and the Campus Wellness & Recreation departments provide a variety of programs dealing with sexual assault, alcohol and drug education, stalking, domestic and dating violence, bystander intervention, risk reduction strategies, etc.